 Soot and Creosote Buildup

 Creosote and soot accumulate inside the flue with every fire you burn.
 These deposits have a distinctive smoky or acrid smell that becomes more noticeable during warmer months.
-As temperatures rise and air pressure shifts, these odors can be drawn down into your living space even without a fire burning.
+As temperatures rise and air pressure shifts, these odors drift down into your living space.
+This happens even without a fire.

-This is the most common cause of post-winter fireplace smell.
+This is the most common cause of post-winter fireplace odors.
+The Chimney Safety Institute of America notes that creosote is highly flammable, so removing it improves both safety and odor.
 The good news is that it is largely solved by professional chimney cleaning after the burning season.
 Removing the accumulated creosote and soot eliminates the primary odor source.

 Moisture Inside the Chimney

 The Bay Area’s damp winters, coastal fog, and rainy periods can introduce moisture into chimneys that are not fully protected.
-When moisture mixes with the creosote and soot inside the flue, it creates a musty, damp, unpleasant odor that can be quite strong.
+Moisture mixes with the creosote and soot inside the flue.
+Together they create a musty, damp odor that can grow strong.

 Moisture-related odor often intensifies in spring when humidity rises and air begins moving through the chimney system more actively.
 If your fireplace smells musty or earthy rather than smoky, moisture is likely a contributing factor.
 This can point to a damaged chimney cap, cracked crown, deteriorating flashing, or missing chimney waterproofing.